Peng Chau Kaito

-Peng Chau Kaito Limited is a small kai-to ferry operator in Hong Kong.
-The company runs services between Peng Chau and Discovery Bay with occasional stops at the Trappist Monastery on Lantau Island, as well as the route between Discovery Bay and Mui Wo.
+Peng Chau Kaito Limited, more commonly known as Peng Chau Kaito (坪洲街渡), is a small kai-to ferry operator in Hong Kong.
+The company runs services between Peng Chau and Discovery Bay (Nim Shue Wan) with occasional stops at the Trappist Monastery on Lantau Island, as well as the route between Discovery Bay and Mui Wo.
 The main route between Peng Chau and Discovery Bay received an estimated 1,420 passengers per day in 2013.
 The company also offers vessel hire.
 The routes which serve Peng Chau make use of the Peng Chau Public Pier.

 Service

 In 2012, the company was granted permission from the government to reduce the frequency of its route between Discovery Bay and Mui Wo to reduce costs which had risen due to an increase in fuel prices.
 The service was suspended the following year as a result of extra requirements the government imposed in the wake of the 2012 Lamma Island ferry collision.

 Fleet

 The company maintains a fleet of 3 vessels: